The Haunting of Morella (1990) from Tuna

 When a handsome attorney from town arrives to talk with Lenora about her inheritance, her father refuses to let them meet.
 The governess arranges the meeting anyway, and it is not long before we learn that she is actually working as an agent for the long-dead witch, Morella.
 Lenora and Morella are both played by Nicole Eggert.
 Before it is over, we are treated to virgin sacrifices.
 I am getting the idea that virginity has historically always been a serious liability, much the same as winning Aztec championships.

 The film does drag on way too long, especially for a film with an obvious outcome.
-Still, it concentrates late 80s scream queens in one handy place, and some of the sets and photography are rather good for a small budget film.
+Still, it concentrates several 80s scream queens in one handy place, and some of the sets and photography are rather good for a small budget film.

 Scoop's comments in yellow: